Smoked Turkey

 Do I need to brine the turkey?

 Technically, no you do not have to brine the turkey.
-The brine will give it a lot of extra moisture so you won’t end up with a dry turkey.
+However, brine will give it a lot of extra moisture so you won’t end up with a dry turkey.
+I personally think it’s key to making the best smoked turkey.

-If you skip the brine you will need to baste the turkey every 30-45 minutes with either the drippings in the pan or if you don’t have enough you can use chicken broth.
+If you skip the brine, then you will need to baste the turkey every 30-45 minutes with either the drippings in the pan or some chicken broth.

 What if my turkey is done early?

-If you turkey is done earlier than you want to eat just cover it with foil then place it in a large cooler with towels on top to insulate it.
-The skin won’t be as crisp when you do this, but to make it crisper just pop it under the broiler in the oven for a few minutes to crisp the skin up again.
+If your Thanksgiving turkey finishes cooking earlier than you want to eat, then just cover it with foil then place it in a large cooler with towels on top to insulate it.
+The skin won’t be as crisp when you do this, but to make it crisper just pop it under the broiler in the oven for a few minutes to crisp it up again.

 - Every holiday needs these delicious and easy Smoked Cheesy Potato Casserole!
 It’s easy and always a hit.